socketry/thread-local/guides/getting-started/README.md

 end
 ```

 You may think, what is the point of a file cache which is not shared across all threads?
 And yes, you would be right.
 Within a single thread (i.e. application instance), files will be cached, but not between threads.
-The benefit of this approach is that it is the same level of isolation irrespective of the server being multi-process or multi-thread, and allows the server to manage application state on a per-thread basis.
+The benefit of this approach is that it is the same level of isolation irrespective of the server being multi-process or multi-thread, and allows the server to manage application state on a per-thread basis (e.g. for rolling restarts/reloads).

 ### Non-global State